Konstantin Stanislavski: Overview of the system

 The system cultivates what Stanislavski calls the "art of experiencing" (to which he contrasts the "art of representation").
 It mobilises the actor's conscious thought and will to activate other, less-controllable psychological processes—such as emotional experience and subconscious behaviour—sympathetically and indirectly.
 In rehearsal, the actor searches for inner motives to justify action and the definition of what the character seeks to achieve at any given moment (a "task").
 Stanislavski's earliest reference to his system appears in 1909, the same year that he first incorporated it into his rehearsal process.
 The MAT adopted it as its official rehearsal method in 1911.

 Later, Stanislavski further elaborated the system with a more physically grounded rehearsal process that came to be known as the "Method of Physical Action".
-Minimising at-the-table discussions, he now encouraged an "active analysis", in which the sequence of dramatic situations are improvised.
+Minimising at-the-table discussions, he now encouraged an "active analysis", in which the sequence of dramatic situations is improvised.
 "The best analysis of a play", Stanislavski argued, "is to take action in the given circumstances."

 Just as the First Studio, led by his assistant and close friend Leopold Sulerzhitsky, had provided the forum in which he developed his initial ideas for the system during the 1910s, he hoped to secure his final legacy by opening another studio in 1935, in which the Method of Physical Action would be taught.
 The Opera-Dramatic Studio embodied the most complete implementation of the training exercises described in his manuals.
 Meanwhile, the transmission of his earlier work via the students of the First Studio was revolutionising acting in the West.
 With the arrival of Socialist realism in the USSR, the MAT and Stanislavski's system were enthroned as exemplary models.